stelligor/al-carbon-calc-server/README.md

 ### [POST] /open/start-calc

 Starts the calculation process.
 Receives the user basic info and stores it in the database.
 Returns the calculation's id to be used in the following endpoints.
+For this endpoint, every parameter is mandatory (name, email, phoneNumber and UF).

 ### [PUT] /open/info

 Receives information needed to calculate the user's carbon emission (energy consumption, transportation and solid waste production) and stores it in the database.

+Please consider `recyclePercentage` as a double from 0 to 1.0, representing the percentage of recyclable solid waste.

 ### [GET] /open/result/{id}